“Have you reckon’d

 unless to know what it is

-to be one with the earth
+to be one with it